-Demonstrate by taking three toothpicks and sticking them into three grapes or cheese cubes to make a triangle.
-Have kids follow along, building their structures in many different directions, experimenting with geometric shapes and angles, or just having fun.
-How tall can they make their snack structures without letting them falling over or fall apart?
+Demonstrate by taking three toothpicks and sticking them into three grapes, grape tomatoes or cheese cubes to make a triangle.
+Have students follow along, building their structures in many different directions, experimenting with geometric shapes and angles, or just having fun.
+How tall can they make their snack structures without letting them fall over or fall apart?

 At the end, let them pull apart and eat!
 Serve crackers as well to go along with their cheese and fruit.
-Ask kids if they know which food groups comprise their snack.
-(Answer: fruit, protein, calcium and grains).
+Trick question: ask students if they know which food groups comprise their snack.
+(Answer: fruit, protein, calcium and grains.
+Remember, tomatoes are a fruit, not a vegetable!)
 Explain that it is important to vary the types of foods that give them energy.